Frequently Asked Questions

 If you are using a low-or-no down payment loan and our earnest money requirements are greater than the down payment required by your mortgage company, your earnest money will go towards closing costs and any excess will be refunded at closing.

 Unlike some new construction experiences, building a Greenwood Home is very similar to purchasing an existing home in terms of associated costs and the structure of the transaction, it just takes place over a longer period of time than buying a resale.
-There are no construction loans to worry about- you sign a contract with Greenwood to purchase and settle on the home and your lot when your house is completed.
+There are no construction loans to worry about.
+You sign a contract with Greenwood to purchase and settle on both the home and your lot when your house is completed.

 After you determine your lot, house type, and structural options, you will sign a purchase agreement and pay an earnest money deposit.
-This deposit goes towards your total cash outlay due at closing, which includes your down payment and closing costs.
+This deposit goes towards your total cash outlay due at closing, which includes your down payment and closing costs (see question above for more on that).

 Once you have signed your contract, you will have the opportunity to make interior design selections including flooring, cabinets, countertops, and other finishes.
 We offer great standard options for all these finishes, but you may wish to upgrade them.
 Any design upgrade costs will be rolled into your contract and added to get to your final sales price.
 If you choose to add a considerable amount of design upgrades, we may ask for an additional deposit prior to starting your home.